ducchungtx/nodejs-rest-api-full/README.md

 - Create the post model
 - Add the user id as the author
 - Resolve error I did with joi

+## 7. Get a post by his id and get all of them
+- Create the controller, route
+- Add http-status library
+- Populate User
+- User toAuthJSON vs toJSON